Oliver-Preuschl/lwc-das/README.md

 ## Installation in any org (without examples)

-To install lwc-das in a sandbox or production org using an unlocked package please use [this](https://login.salesforce.com/packaging/installPackage.apexp?p0=04t0900000066G2AAI) link.
-Note that this will just install the library itself, not the example components and the example application.
+The unlocked package to install lwc-das in a sandbox or production org can be found [here](https://login.salesforce.com/packaging/installPackage.apexp?p0=04t0900000066G2AAI).
+Note, that this will just install the library itself, not the example components or the example application.

 # Usage in the Lightning App Builder

-Components build with lwc-das usually provide incoming and outgoing properties.
+Components built with lwc-das usually provide incoming and outgoing properties.
 You can set the name for an outgoing property in the Lightning App Builder and then refer to this property in the incoming properties of any other component in the page.
 This enables communication between these components without modifying the component itself.
-The outgoing properties have to be surrounded by curly brackets when used in incoming properties.
-Note that this does not necessarily work for every incoming property, but just for these that were registered as _dynamic properties_.
+The outgoing properties have to be surrounded by curly braces when used in incoming properties.
+Note, that this does not necessarily work for every incoming property, but just for those that were registered as _dynamic properties_.
 The following illustration explains this concept based on an example application which displays 3 interconnected components.

 - An account data table which displays all available accounts.
-- A contact data table, which displays all contacts for the selected accounts.
+- A contact data table which displays all contacts for the selected accounts.
-- A location map component, which displays the locations of the selected accounts.
+- A location map component which displays the locations of the selected accounts.

 ![Component configuration in the Lightning App Builder](images/lab-config-1.png)